Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/file_recp.rst.txt

 - Reverberation time: fix the value of the sound level limit of integration, usually 30dB

 .. tip::
-	Multiple calculations are allowed for each paremeter, by using the semicolon ';' bewteen parameters.
+	Multiple calculations are allowed for each paremeter, by using the semicolon ';' between parameters.

 After the calculation parameters, two files are created in the corresponding folder: